The Great Highland Bagpipe - An Overview

 For our convenience, pipe music is written in standard musical notation without sharps or flats.
 It has been claimed that this unusual scale resembles the human voice, hence the old saying, "Let the pipes speak.", and the fascination so many people have with them.
 Children are particularly susceptible - ever read the story of The Pied Piper of Hamlin?

 When listening to the bagpipes, one hears blips, chirps, and ripples throughout the music.
 These are intentional and known as grace notes.
 They consist of rapid short notes or elaborate combinations of short notes inserted between the notes of the melody and give the music its distinctiveness.
-And the various grace notes even have tongue-twisting Gaelic names such as leumluath and taorluath.
+And the various grace notes even have tongue-bending Gaelic names such as leumluath and taorluath.

-scottish memphis bagpipers tennessee chanter
+scottish memphis tennessee bagpipers chanter

 To the right is a typical chanter reed.
 These are the very heart of the instrument and are made by carefully planing and shaping pieces of cane (Arundo donax) until 1.5" to 1.75" in length and ~0.5" wide.
 Then they are wrapped securely around a small metal tube known as a staple.
 Chanter reeds are a double-bladed reed similar to those used in oboes and bassoons.
 They are created by a variety of reedmakers each with his own idea of how to produce the best product.

-reed drone memphis tennessee bagpipes
+memphis tennessee bagpipes flat reed drone

-bagpipers chanter scottish reeds
+bagpipers chanter scottish reeds sharps

-Drone reeds (below) are snugly fitted to the bottom of the drones which are subsequently friction fitted to interfaces called stocks which are tied tightly to the bag.
-Drone reeds are of two types: natural and synthetic.
-The one on the top is a traditional cane reed.
-It's a hollow cane tube with a tongue that vibrates when air passes through it.
-They are renown for their capricious temperment.
-Even slight changes in weather can cause cane drone reeds to go out of tune or shut down.
 The two reeds at bottom are the collective idea of contemporary pipers who wanted something durable, reliable, and dependable.
 These reeds are made from various plastics and carbon fibers.
-In theory they should last years with little maintenance.
+They should last years with little maintenance.
 Weather conditions usually have little effect on synthetics.
 There are several manufacturers of synthetic drone reeds, each claiming to have the latest features or truest sound.
 The biggest difference between the two types is cost.
-Cane reeds are several dollars each, while a set of synthetic drone reeds can be well over a hundred bucks.
+Cane reeds are several dollars each, while a set of synthetic drone reeds can cost well over a hundred bucks.

 scottish drones bagpipes reed